yossefemara7/AI_companion/README.md

 ```

 ### To import a model (change "example" to any name you want)

+Download a model from a site and move it to the models folder (.gguf recommended)

 ```
 ollama create example -f Python/models/Modelfile ollama run example